catalindumitrache76/TFG/src/main/webapp/bower_components/jquery/README.md

 ## Including jQuery

-Below are some of the most common ways to include jQuery.
+Below are some of the most com.unizar.phytoscheme.processes.common_methods ways to include jQuery.

 ### Browser